Everyone thinks they’re great listeners.

 In other words, listen without forming responses in your mind.
 Be wholehearted and listen to the entire message.
 It’s very tempting to fill the spaces, after all, our minds think around 800 words per minute, compared to 125-150 words we speak per minute.
 Don’t miss valuable information by letting your mind wander!

-To effectively master the art of listening it’s extremely important to withhold any negative evaluations or judgements.
-Make it your goal to be open minded 100% of the time.
-After all, who wants to open up to a narrow minded person?
+To effectively master the art of listening it’s extremely important to withhold any negative evaluations or judgments.
+Make it your goal to be open-minded as much as possible.
+After all, who wants to open up to a narrow-minded person?
 It also helps to be mindful of your “shut off” triggers, which are the specific words, looks, or situations that cause you to stop listening.
 This way, you can prevent yourself from shutting off in the future.

 About 60-75% of our communication is non-verbal.
 That’s a lot!
 In order to know whether to encourage the speaker, to open yourself more, or to be more supportive in your approach, it’s essential to know what the person’s body is saying.
 Do they display signs of discomfort?
-Are they untrusting of you?
+Are they wary of you?
 Does their body language align with their words?
-To learn more about body language, try checking out some of Sol’s Body Language articles.

 If you’re really serious about mastering the art of listening, why not observe other people?
 One of the best ways to become a better listener is to observe the way people interact with each other, and all the irritating and rude things they do.
 Create an “annoying habit” checklist, and see if you do any.
 If you’re brave enough, you can even ask someone you trust about what they like and dislike about the way you interact with others in conversation.